brimell/spicetify-star-ratings/README.md

 - Contains N random items from the original Playlist, weighted by their ratings.
 - Can be used as an 'offline' weighted playback.

+## Average Ratings
+Enables the following changes:
+- Rating a song does not overwrite the old rating, but record it as a new rating
+- The canonical rating of a song is a time-weighted average over all ratings

 ## Star Rating Playlist Images

 <table>